influenzanet/python-ifncli/docs/reponse-db-import.md

 By default custom processors are inserted in 'after_casting' position (after `default_casting` processor but before `default_renaming`), Renaming must occurs after the default casting because the casting relies on the raw data names (see schema).

-If you want your custom processor to run after all the default processor, use 'end' position.
+If you want your custom processor to run after all the default processors, use 'end' position.

 The order of processors with the same position is preserved.